qubekit/QUBEKit/README.md

 * **finalise** - This step (which is always performed, regardless of end-point) produces an XML for the molecule.
 This stage also prints the final information to the log file and a truncated version to the terminal.

-In a normal run, all of these functions are called sequentially, but with `-end` and `-restart` you are free to run *from* any step *to* any step inclusively.
+In a normal run, all of these stages are called sequentially, but with `-end` and `-restart` you are free to run *from* any step *to* any step inclusively.

-When using `-end`, simply specify the end-point in the proceeding command, when using `-restart`, specify the start-point in the proceeding command.
+When using `-end`, simply specify the end-point in the proceeding command (default `finalise`), when using `-restart`, specify the start-point in the proceeding command (default `parametrise`).
-The end-point (if not finalise) can then be specified with the `-end` command.
+The end-point (if not `finalise`) can then be specified with the `-end` command.

 When using these commands, all other config-changing commands can be used in the same ways as before.
 For example: